Chain-of-Sketch: Enabling Global Visual Reasoning: Related work

 MathVista dataset \citep{lu2023mathvista} focuses on mathematical reasoning in the visual context.
-In this case, the questions are a combination of an image and text, however, the reasoning required for answering the question is done in the text domain.
-Some datasets are inspired by human IQ tests and Raven's progressive matrices \citep{santoro2018measuring-semi-raven, zhang2019raven, zhang2024far} that may be more challenging for humans compared to the classical VQA datasets, however, it is still not clear how one can increase the difficulty and the required number of reasoning steps for these datasets.
+In this case, the questions are a combination of an image and text, however, the reasoning is predominantly textual, despite visual input.
+Some datasets are inspired by human IQ tests such as Raven's progressive matrices \citep{santoro2018measuring-semi-raven, zhang2019raven, zhang2024far} that may be more challenging for humans compared to the classical VQA datasets, however, it is still not clear how one can increase the difficulty and the required number of reasoning steps for these datasets.
+More recently, datasets such as MMMU \citep{yue2023mmmu, yue2024mmmu} and EMMA~\citep{hao2025can} have been proposed in order to assess the multi-modal reasoning performance of models.

-More visually similar to us is the Pathfinder \citep{linsley2018learning} which was introduced to show that convolutional neural networks (CNNs) cannot model long-range spatial dependencies well enough.
+More visually similar to our work is the Pathfinder dataset \citep{linsley2018learning} which was introduced to show that convolutional neural networks (CNNs) cannot model long-range spatial dependencies well enough.
 The Pathfinder dataset in the text format was later included in the long-range arena benchmark \citep{tay2021long-lra} which aims to evaluate Transformers' ability to model long-range token dependencies.
-We note that our datasets do not necessarily focus on the distance between tokens (or the distance in the image) but rather the globality degree of the task and the number of reasoning steps required to solve the task.
+We note that our datasets do not necessarily focus on the distance between tokens (or the distance in the image) but rather the globality degree of the task and the number of reasoning steps required to solve the task. \citet{cherian2023deep} introduce vision and language tasks requiring reasoning, including graph tasks, but their reported models only achieve weak learning.
+In contrast, our tasks are explicitly designed for high globality, avoiding shortcuts or spurious correlations, making them impossible for large models to weakly learn without a CoS.
+Additionally, our tasks allow adjustable difficulty and focus purely on image classification, whereas \citet{cherian2023deep}'s dataset resembles VQA.
 To the best of our knowledge, the proposed datasets in this paper are unique in terms of having a scalable globality degree and number of reasoning steps while being challenging for humans as well.